act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 [activated]: https://html.spec.whatwg.org/#activation 'Definition of Activation'
 [at the start]: #start-end-content 'Definition of Start and End of Content'
 [block of content]: #block-of-content 'Definition of Block of Content'
+[block of repeated content]: #block-of-repeated-content 'Definition of Block of Repeated Content'
 [bypass blocks]: https://act-rules.github.io/rules/cf77f2 'Rule Bypass Blocks of Content'
 [document]: https://dom.spec.whatwg.org/#concept-document 'DOM definition of Document'
 [document has an instrument to move focus to main block of content]: https://act-rules.github.io/rules/ye5d6e 'Rule Document Has an Instrument to Move Focus to Main Block of Content'